yunkaiwang/SYSC3303Project/README.md

 Set up test files:
 	Step1: Go to the project directory.
-	Step2: Create two folders: client_files, server_files.
-	Step3: Create test files in these two folders.
+	Step2: Create test files in these two folders, currently I put some test files in these folders, I put a random.txt in client_files folder, and random.txt and test.txt in server_files folder.

 Set up environment:
 	Step1: Go to TFTPClient then click run.
 	Step2: Go to TFTPServer then click run.
 	Step3: Go to TFTPErrorSimulator then click run.

-Instruction of using TFTP:
+Instructions of using our system:
 	TFTPClient:
 		- menu   ---> if you want to see the menu, type "menu" then press enter
 		- exit   ---> if you want to stop the client and exit, type "exit" press enter